Unusually High Gas-to-Dust Ratios Observed in High-Redshift Quiescent Galaxies: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We have presented the first systematic study of the gas-to-dust ratio \gdr in quiescent galaxies outside the local universe, finding that these sources have weaker dust emission than expected given the CO luminosity by a factor of 2.5 to more than 6 (Fig.~\ref{fig:observables}).
 We interpret this as evidence that \gdr is substantially higher than typically assumed in the literature by similar factors (Fig.~\ref{fig:gdrssfr}), casting doubt on prior dust-based estimates of the cold gas contents of quiescent galaxies.
-Even though these galaxies are massive and presumably metal-rich, we find evidence that \gdr can reach at least 1200.
+Even though these galaxies are massive and therefore presumably metal-rich, we find evidence that \gdr can reach at least 1200.
+Our result is in agreement with recent work by \citet{lorenzon25b}, who found values up to $\gdr\approx800$ in a sample of lower-redshift quiescent galaxies using similar CO and dust continuum observations.

 It is not clear whether our target galaxies, preselected to have CO detections, are typical in their gas and/or dust properties.
 We show that other observations of the molecular gas and dust in high-redshift quiescent galaxies are generally consistent with our observations, and with the SIMBA cosmological simulation.
 While SIMBA recovers a smooth, mildly declining gas fraction with increasing stellar mass for all sSFRs, the dust fraction does not show the same behavior (Fig.~\ref{fig:mstar}).
 We show that both prior dust stacking results and targeted observations of individual galaxies are consistent with SIMBA, especially if the SFRs of these quiescent galaxies are overestimated.